xapple/pacmill/README.md

 The first thing to do when starting a new analysis is to fill in a metadata file that details all there is to know about the samples being processed.

 A template for such a file is found under this repository at "./metadata/metadata_blank.xlsx".
-In addition, another file called "./metadata/metadata_example.xlsx" shows typicall values that the fields are supposed to take.
+In addition, another file called "./metadata/metadata_example.xlsx" shows typical values that the fields are supposed to take.

 ### Loading the project